exampleex/youtube-shorts-autoscroll/README.md

 ## 🚀 Quick Start (Installation)

-1. Clone or download, open Google Chrome and navigate to chrome://extensions/.
+1. Download, open Google Chrome and navigate to chrome://extensions/.

 2. Enable Developer mode using the toggle switch in the top-right corner.